 - The consensus rule that a coinbase transaction must not spend more than is available from the block subsidy and transaction fees, was not explicitly stated.
 (This rule was correctly implemented in zcashd.) - Fix a type error in the output of PRF^{nfSapling}; a Sapling nullifier is a sequence of 32 bytes, not a bit sequence. - Correct an off-by-one in an expression used in the definition of c in § 5.4.1.7 'Pedersen Hash Function' on p.
-57 (this does not change the value of c).
+58 (this does not change the value of c).

 - Rename the type of Sapling transmission keys from KA^{Sapling}.
 PublicPrimeOrder to KA^{Sapling}.
 PublicPrimeSubgroup.
 This type is defined as $\mathbb{J}^{(r)}$, which reflects the implementation in zcashd (subject to the next point below); it was never enforced that a transmission key (pk_d) cannot be $\mathcal{O}{\mathbb{J}}$. - Add a non-normative note saying that zcashd does not fully conform to the requirement to treat transmission keys not in KA^{Sapling}.
-PublicPrimeSubgroup as invalid when importing shielded payment addresses. - Make Halving(height) return 0 (rather than -1) for height < SlowStartShift.
+PublicPrimeSubgroup as invalid when importing shielded payment addresses. - Refine the domain of HeightForHalving from \mathbb{N} to \mathbb{N}^+ . - Make Halving(height) return 0 (rather than -1) for height < SlowStartShift.
 This has no effect on consensus since the Halving function is not used in that case, but it makes the definition match the intuitive meaning of the function. - Rename sections under §7 'Consensus Changes from Bitcoin' on p.
-84 to clarify that these sections do not only concern encoding, but also consensus rules. - · Make the Canopy specification the default.
+84 to clarify that these sections do not only concern encoding, but also consensus rules.

+· Make the Canopy specification the default.

-- Include SHA-512 in § 5.4.1.1 'SHA-256, SHA-256d, SHA256Compress, and SHA-512 Hash Functions' on p.
-54. - · Add a reference to [BCCGLRT2014] in § 4.1.12 'Zero-Knowledge Proving System' on p.
+- · Include SHA-512 in § 5.4.1.1 'SHA-256, SHA-256d, SHA256Compress, and SHA-512 Hash Functions' on p.
+54. - · Add a reference to [BCCGLRT2014] in §4.1.12 'Zero-Knowledge Proving System' on p.
 27.

 - Change instances of "the production network" to "Mainnet", and "the test network" to Testnet.
-This follows the terminology used in ZIPs. - Update stale references to Bitcoin documentation.
+This follows the terminology used in ZIPs. - · Update stale references to Bitcoin documentation.

-· Corrections to a note in §5.4.5 'Ed25519' on p.
-62.
+· Corrections to a note in § 5.4.5 'Ed25519' on p.
+63.

 - · Add § 3.11 'Mainnet and Testnet' on p.
-18. - Acknowledge Jane Lusby and Teor. - · Precisely specify the encoding and decoding of Ed25519 points. - Correct an error introduced in 2020.1.8; " $-\mathcal{O}{\mathbb{J}}$ " was incorrectly used when the point (0,-1) on Jubjub was meant. - Precisely specify the conversion from a bit sequence in abst_I.
+18. - · Acknowledge Jane Lusby and Teor. - · Precisely specify the encoding and decoding of Ed25519 points. - Correct an error introduced in 2020.1.8; " $-\mathcal{O}{\mathbb{J}}$ " was incorrectly used when the point (0,-1) on Jubjub was meant. - Precisely specify the conversion from a bit sequence in $\mathsf{abst}\mathbb{J}.$

-- · Add Ying Tong Lai and Kris Nuttycombe as Zcash protocol designers. - · Change the specification of abst_J in § 5.4.8.3 'Jubjub' on p.
-72 to match the implementation. - Repair the argument for GroupHash ${\mathsf{URS}}^{\mathbb{J}^{(r)}}$ being usable as a random oracle, which previously depended on $\mathsf{abst}{\mathbb{J}}$ being injective. - In RedDSA verification, clarify that \underline{R} used as part of the input to H^{\otimes} must be exactly as encoded in the signature.
+- · Add Ying Tong Lai and Kris Nuttycombe as Zcash protocol designers. - · Change the specification of abst1 in § 5.4.8.3 'Jubjub' on p.
+73 to match the implementation. - Repair the argument for GroupHash $\mathbb{I}{URS}^{\mathbb{I}^{(r)}}$ being usable as a random oracle, which previously depended on abst \mathbb{I} being injective. - In RedDSA verification, clarify that \underline{R} used as part of the input to H^{\circledast} must be exactly as encoded in the signature.

-- · Delete some 'new' superscripts that only added notational clutter. - Add an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid. - Define a Sapling note plaintext lead byte as having type $\mathbb{B}^{\mathbb{Y}}$ (so that decoding to a note plaintext always succeeds, and error handling is more explicit). - Fix a sign error in the fixed-base term of the batch validation equation in § B.1 'RedDSA batch validation' on p.152.
+- Delete some 'new' superscripts that only added notational clutter. - Add an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid. - Define a Sapling note plaintext lead byte as having type $\mathbb{B}^{\mathbb{Y}}$ (so that decoding to a note plaintext always succeeds, and error handling is more explicit). - Fix a sign error in the fixed-base term of the batch validation equation in § B.1 'RedDSA batch validation' on p.154.